Variables in pipelines

 For more advanced use cases, you can write directly to the shared variable file that Codefresh reads to understand which variables need to be available to all steps.

-This file has a simple format where each line is a variable and its value in the form of VARIABLE=VALUE.
-The cf_export command mentioned in the previous section is just a shorthand for writing on this file.
+This file has a simple format where each line is a variable, and its value in the form of VARIABLE=VALUE.

-The variables file is available inside freestyle steps in the following path: ${{CF_VOLUME_PATH}}/env_vars_to_export
+The variables file is available inside freestyle steps in the following path: ${{CF_VOLUME_PATH}}/env_vars_to_export.

 version: '1.0'